 - Incorrect image size detector to quickly detect unoptimized images.

-A premium version of the plugin, WP Smush Pro is also available with many more advanced features and functionalities.
-Here is a quick rundown of all the different functionalities you can expect from the plugin.
+A premium version of the plugin, WP Smush Pro is also available with many more advanced features.

 - Convert to WebP format.